 Definitely fill in the first 2 pages of info for best results, but it’s all pretty optional.

-Once you’re in the main members area you’re shown several sections – upcoming live workshops, community board and Q&A section, and the latest news.
+Once you’re in the main members area you’re shown several sections – your progress so far, new courses, upcoming live workshops, community board and Q&A section, the latest news and more.

 Jamplay also offers flexibility.
 You can choose which concepts to learn first and focus on what interests you depending on your skill level.